2533245542/2533245542.github.io/_posts/2016-09-11-gevers-data.md

 In my [previous posts](http://alifar76.github.io/sklearn-metrics/), I applied different machine learning algorithms to a specific microbiome dataset for HIV prediction.
 The dataset was quite small and had information of only 51 subjects.
 The next logical step, in my journey of applied machine-learning for disease detection, was to obtain a larger microbiome dataset.

-This I did by getting hold of the files from the study by Gevers et al. The [study by Gevers et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4059512/) is one the largest microbiome studies in pediatric inflammatory bowel diseases (IBD) area.
+This I did by getting hold of the files from the study by Gevers et al. The [study by Gevers et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4059512/) is one of the largest microbiome studies in pediatric inflammatory bowel diseases (IBD) area.
 Amongst other things, the study explored the role of biopsy-associated microbiome for diagnosis of Crohn’s disease (CD).

 The data from this study was obtained from the QIITA website.
 The OTU table and meta-data file provided information about 1359 human samples, which were divided into 4 categories.
 731 subjects had Crohn’s disease (CD), 219 had ulcerative colitis (UC), 73 had indeterminate colitis (IC) and 336 were healthy subjects.
 The OTU table additionally had information about 9511 OTUs.